weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 A dll for a mod...

 - must go in /[modfolder]/dll

-- must be named main.dll
+- must have a dll with same name as the mod (absent spaces and special characters) - or must be called main.dll (but this is deprecated and will eventually be removed)
 - must contain a class with the same name as the mod (absent spaces and special characters)
 - that class must have a public static Initialise() function.